WARNING: ABQ Paid Sick Leave Ordinance will Hurt Employees and an Already Struggling City Economy! Read, Share, Vote NO

 Save the Date

-On the 3rd Tuesday of each month the ABQ Tea Party meets with fellow conservatives at the UNM Continuing Education Conference Center from 7 to 8:30 PM.
+On the 3rd Tuesday of each month the ABQ TEA Party meets with fellow conservatives at the Heights Cumberland Presbyterian Church, 8600 Academy Blvd NE, Room 407 from 7 to 8:30 PM.
 Come early and bring a friend or two!

 The ATP Newswire is a collection of choice headlines that speak to Liberty and highlight big government malfeasance.